dotnet/maui/docs/design/UITesting.md

 UI Testing
 ===

+# Note for New Contributors
+Although we have the DeviceTests projects, please prioritize app testing using Appium as these tests are less likely to cause issues with our CI pipeline.

 # Introduction

 Currently we are using [Appium](https://appium.io/docs/en/2.0/) to facilitate UI automation for Windows, Catalyst, iOS, and Android.